HugoWALTER/AlgoDataStruct2/README.md

 $ python ./algo.py

 # use the programm: A default Map and robot are loaded so you can skip step 1.
 $ 1.
-Press File > Load Map to select a Map.
+Click File > Load Map to select a Map.
 A window explorer will open to select the Map and after a robot.

 $ 2.
 Press Left Click when the circle is green to place the robot at a start point.